Quickly create your Alabama Health Care Directive and Living Will

 Decide on your medical preferences

-In your health care directive and living will, also sometimes known as an advance directive for health care in Alabama, you will make decisions on a variety of hypothetical medical circumstances.
-You will need to decide whether you would want to undergo life-sustaining treatment if you become terminally ill. f you are uncertain about these important decisions, it’s a good idea to discuss them with your health care provider and trusted family members.
+In your living will, also sometimes known as an advance directive for health care or health care directive in Alabama, you will make decisions on a variety of hypothetical medical circumstances.
+You will need to decide whether you would want to undergo life-sustaining treatment if you become terminally ill.
+If you are uncertain about these important decisions, it’s a good idea to discuss them with your health care provider and trusted family members.

 Choose your health care proxy

-You have the option of naming a health care proxy in your health care directive and living will or on a separate document.
+You have the option of naming a health care proxy in your living will or on a separate document.
 With a health care proxy designation, you name a trusted person to make medical decisions for you if you are unable to make them for yourself.
-Under Alabama law, the health care proxy’s duty is to make medical care choices in accordance with the specific instructions in your health care directive and living will.
+Under Alabama law, the health care proxy’s duty is to make medical care choices in accordance with the specific instructions in your living will.
 You should choose someone you trust who knows you and your personal beliefs well for this role.

-You must sign your health care directive and living will or direct someone to sign it for you.
+You must sign your living will or direct someone to sign it for you.
 There should be at least two witnesses present when you sign.
 The witnesses must not be relatives, your health care proxy, or beneficiaries to your will.
-If someone signed your health care directive and living will on your behalf, this person does not count as a witness either.
+If someone signed your living will on your behalf, this person does not count as a witness either.
 Anyone who is responsible for paying your health care bills cannot be a witness.
-You may need to ask a notary, attorney, or others to act as your health care directive and living will witnesses.
+You may need to ask a notary, attorney, or others to act as your living will witnesses.

-It’s important that your health care proxy and other family members know about your health care directive and living will and where to find it.
-You should also give copies of your health care directive and living will to your health care proxy, your doctors, and any other health agencies you use.
-You could also store your health care directive and living will with one of several online living will registries.
-These registries allow medical professionals to access your health care directive and living will in the case of an emergency.
+It’s important that your health care proxy and other family members know about your living will and where to find it.
+You should also give copies of your living will to your health care proxy, your doctors, and any other health agencies you use.
+You could also store your living will with one of several online living will registries.
+These registries allow medical professionals to access your living will in the case of an emergency.

-You should update your health care directive and living will periodically.
-A good rule of thumb is to review your health care directive and living will at least every few years.
+You should update your living will periodically.
+A good rule of thumb is to review your living will at least every few years.
 There are also certain life circumstances that may make you rethink your choices.
-If you have received a new diagnosis, have gone through a divorce, or have simply had a change of heart, you should create an updated health care directive and living will to reflect your new situation.
+If you have received a new diagnosis, have gone through a divorce, or have simply had a change of heart, you should create an updated living will to reflect your new situation.

 - Your family disagrees with your medical choices